 Aphrodite Livanes Optometrists Eyecare Plus is just 15 minutes’ drive from the Belmont Shooting Complex and Queensland Rifle Association at Chandler, on Brisbane’s southside – conveniently located to help you with prescription shooting glasses as well as vision tips for the range.

 When shooting, accuracy depends on the eyes’ ability to gauge the separation of two objects – sight and target – and recognise symmetry.

 The rifle shooter requires optimal contrast between the foresight ring and aiming mark, and to be able to consistently maintain sight alignment.
 This can be supported through prescription shooting glasses, which are chosen following careful consideration of: choice of iris opening; foresight ring size; eliminating reflections and glare; and trialling various filters.

 For the health and protection of your eyes, sunglasses and safety glasses with non-reflective lenses should be used when shooting.
 Ideally, lenses and filters should be easy to clean, as dusty lenses can cause errors and strain.

 Visual aids such as shooting frames and lenses, rear sight lenses and contact lenses can also be used to correct refractive errors.

-At Aphrodite Livanes Optometrist, we can help with sports prescription glasses, as well as prescription shooting glasses – bifocal shooting glasses – polarized shooting glasses – indoor shooting glasses – shooting glasses with magnification – shooting glasses with interchangeable lenses – clay target shooting glasses – shooting sunglasses.
+At Aphrodite Livanes Optometrists, we can help with sports prescription glasses, as well as prescription shooting glasses – bifocal shooting glasses – polarized shooting glasses – indoor shooting glasses – shooting glasses with magnification – shooting glasses with interchangeable lenses – clay target shooting glasses – shooting sunglasses.